deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

 (Answers paraphrased) \
 Q: Which buttons did what you expected them to do and which did not? \
 A: The interface was pretty intuitive and it reminded me of apps like reddit and instagram.
 Most buttons were intuitive except for the refresh button, and the + at the bottom was not 100 % intuitive.
 I liked the post creation interface, and like that you can upload files, but it reminded me of navigating on a PC environment rather than on a phone.
 I liked the organization of posts, but I was wondering how the tags are sorted.
-I think that editing your own profile, is easier on instagram, but I likes that you can revert changes.
+I think that editing your own profile, is easier on instagram, but I like that you can revert changes.

 Q: Do you think you would use this app personally? \
 A: I would use it, but only if it didn't feel demanding like email does.
 I would not come for personal posts, but rather to see events that are less known to the public.
 Even for a party scene it could be really helpful.